Simeon G. Murafa: Early activities

 A native of Cotiujenii Mari, at the time part of Russia's Bessarabia Governorate, Simeon G. Murafa was from a family of Moldavian yeomen.
 He was the nephew of another nationalist activist, the Bessarabian Orthodox priest Andrei Murafa.
 From an early age, like his uncle, he closely identified with Bessarabia's ethnic Romanian community and its national emancipation ideals.
 According to Gheorghe V. Madan, his friend and fellow activist, Murafa was "a fiery nationalist".
 An outstanding choir boy, young Murafa went to the Orthodox seminary in Edineț, graduating in 1903.
-He was then sent to Kiev, where he graduated from Lyceum No. 2 in 1907, simultaneously enlisting at Kiev Conservatory (to 1910) and the University Law School (to 1912).
+He was then sent to Kyiv, where he graduated from Lyceum No. 2 in 1907, simultaneously enlisting at Kyiv Conservatory (to 1910) and the University Law School (to 1912).

 Murafa was originally involved with Ion Pelivan's Romanian national club and library, mentioned in Bălți in or around 1908.
-In 1908 or 1909, Murafa, Madan, Ștefan Ciobanu and Daniel Ciugureanu established Deșteptarea ("Awakening") or Pământenia ("The Colony"), a Bessarabian Romanian students' circle in Kiev.
+In 1908 or 1909, Murafa, Madan, Ștefan Ciobanu and Daniel Ciugureanu established Deșteptarea ("Awakening") or Pământenia ("The Colony"), a Bessarabian Romanian students' circle in Kyiv.
 At Deșteptarea, Murafa was sought after for his melodious voice, which he gave an aesthetic quality to the nationalist manifesto.
 He organized benefit concerts, and put to music the patriotic poetry of Alexei Mateevici.
 As noted by the nationalist doyen Pan Halippa, Murafa was fast becoming "the tireless propagandist of the national and popular cause."
 Reputedly, after decades of Russification, Murafa was one of the select few Besarabian intellectuals who could decently express themselves in the Romanian vernacular, which was better preserved by the mass of the people.

 The group established direct but clandestine links with the Kingdom of Romania (which they regarded as their mother country), and circulated Romanian-language books.
 Deșteptarea men protested against Russification with letters sent to Nikolay Chkheidze and other Imperial Duma deputies.
 They remained in contact with Pelivan, who was being kept under close surveillance by Russian authorities.
 In 1912, the Gendarmes intercepted Pelivan's letter to Murafa, Mateevici and Ciugureanu, in which Pelivan advised them not to seek integration into the Russian bureaucracy.
 Russia, Pelivan advised, was "the enemy".